dvanmosselbeen/dvm-docs/Programming/gonzui.md

 ## Starting the server

-Once everything is configured and some stuff is been imported, we can start the server.
+Once everything is configured and some stuff has been imported, we can start the server.
 Not that it was needed to import some stuff before starting the server.

 You can still import some stuff, update your source code, update the database while the server is running.